What happens if a wireless carrier stops paying cell tower rent?

 Why Property Owners Stop Receiving Rent:

-Here are the most common reasons why landlords or property owners of cell towers or rooftop antenna locations stopped receiving rent.
+Below, we outline the most common reasons why landlords or property owners with cell towers or rooftop antennas stop receiving rent.

 1. New Property Owner – No Notice Provided.